DaraOladapo/flask-example/README.md

-# To-do List App
+# Flask Application

 ## Description

-This is CRUD application that allows you to set tasks for yourself and then tick them off as you complete them.
+This is is a simple flask app.

 ## Dependencies